klammerzu/strapi-internationalized-fields/README.md

 ## ❓ Why this Plugin?

 ### The Problem
-Beside Strapi beeing one of the best CMS out there, it faces some critical issues when it comes to internationalization.
-As every translation is stored as seperate entry in the database, the need to manage relations across multiple entries makes working on complex projects very hard.
+Beside Strapi beeing one of the best CMS out there, it gets challenging when it comes to internationalization.
+As every translation is stored as seperate entry in the database, working with relations in many languages gets a real pain.

 ### The solution
-This plugin introduces a _custom field_ that stores all translations within a single entry.
+This plugin introduces _custom fields_ for text and rich text that store all translations within a single entry.
 This reduces the need for enabling Strapi's i18n and therefore makes working with translateable relations reasonable.

 ## ⏳ Installation
 Install the plugin: